Why Doctors are Not Treating Chronic Sinus Infections Correctly

 Support the whole body.

 - A detailed nutrition plan which eliminates sugar, grains, processed food, dried fruit, and dairy is foundational.
 Everyone is different, and I recommend working with me or a functional medicine health care practitioner.
-My Fresh Health Start plan will be a good place to start.
+My book, The Reclaim Diet, will be a good place to start.